mongodb-developer/jumpstart-series/README.md

 - Follow the set up instructions from [Episode 4](https://youtu.be/Evp3xTzWCu4) to connect your Realm application to your Atlas database
 - Rename `.env.local.example` to `.env.local` and add your Realm App Id
 - Run `npm run dev`
-- You should now see product names displaying in your application
+- You should now see the frontend application built in [Episode 5](https://youtu.be/xIrtGeggw0E)

 ## Episodes